Sea Level Rise Adaptation Funding & Investment Framework

 The Way It Is Now: Funding Opportunities & Challenges

 In recent years, action at the state and federal levels has created an unprecedented amount of near-term funding for sea level rise adaptation efforts.
 However, there is still a large funding gap that needs to be addressed so that hundreds of miles of Bay Area shoreline can be adapted and protected against sea level rise impacts.
-This situation shows a need to research additional funding sources for sea level rise adaptation in the years ahead.
+This situation has shown a need to research additional funding sources for sea level rise adaptation in the years ahead.

 Building on the Work